vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

 ## Data Analysis:

 ### Task 1:
 Let us begin our analysis by computing the total of all the payments in the dataset.
+This is easily done by
+- iterating over each file and creating a timeseries for the ```'AMOUNT'``` column
+- converting the values into numerical values by calling the ```amount_numeric_converter``` method
+- summing all the timeseries values and storing them in a temporary variable called ```payment```
+- adding all the payments together to find the total of all payments.

 ```python